 At one such place, situated at Lands End, the owners had both just left careers in the educational field to make a major life change.

-That evening, as we sat around the fireplace and comfortably chatted, our discussion soon took on a philosophical tone, and the remainder of the night, we concentrated on the question: Who achieves success and how do they do it?
+That evening, as we sat around the fireplace and comfortably chatted, our discussion soon took on a philosophical tone, and the remainder of the night, we concentrated on the question: Who achieves success and

 All too soon, the late night hours drew to a close without our being able to come to any conclusion.
 There were only four hours remaining before I was to start out for my next destination.